skooter500/MusicVisuals/README.md

 	}
 ```
-Using the proccessing library along with mapping of the sin poistion of the i index thats to 360, allowing us to create circles.
-Every visual being easer to map onto the screen using *push/pop Matrix's* along with *translate*, the idea of these proccessess is to change the coridnates of the starting x and y postions from 0,0 to the desired location and still keep it as 0,0 for indexing as such:
+Using the processing library along with mapping of the sin position of the *i* index that's to 360, allowing us to create circles.
+Every visual being easer to map onto the screen using *push/pop Matrix's* along with *translate*, the idea of these processes is to change the coordinates of the starting x and y positions from 0,0 to the desired location and still keep it as 0,0 for indexing as such:

 ```java
 	//______________Center Matrix